 Are you here because of a recent event or have you been considering counselling for a while?
 Do you know what the issues are or are you unsure about exactly what is going on?
 I might be able to help.
 I am a highly skilled and experienced therapist, couple counsellor and clinical supervisor, offering the kind of environment where you can make sense of what is happening and find a way forward.

 How do you know if I am the right therapist for you?
 Let me tell you a bit about myself so you can make an informed decision.
 I qualified as an integrative psychotherapist in 2009 and since then have undertaken several more trainings (see separate heading below) and courses to become a well rounded and informed practitioner.
 My style is relational, conversational and collaborative.
-I will offer insight and suggestions to help clarify exactly ‘what’ you are thinking and feeling, and making sense of ‘why’ that is, while thinking constructively about how to affect change.
+I will offer insight and suggestions to help clarify exactly ‘what’ you are thinking and feeling, 'what' is happening and making sense of ‘why’ that is, while thinking constructively about how to affect change.

 Many studies have shown that the strength of the relationship you build with your therapist is the greatest indicator of success.
 This is a lot about chemistry!
-But I believe that my experience and knowledge combined with personal qualities of a clear mind and a warm and caring attitude inspire confidence and trust.
+But I believe that my experience and knowledge combined with personal qualities of a clear mind, a warm and caring attitude and a sense of humour inspire confidence and trust.

 Below is a list of my areas of experience.